JaqiKal/ScrollStack/README.md

 - Common elements across all pages
     - Logo/Home: Clicking this should always take the user back to the landing page.
-    - Contact: Link to the contact page where users can find ways to reach out or get support.

 - Dynamic Elements Based on User State
     - Register/Login: Visible only when the user is not logged in.
 These should redirect to their respective pages for authentication.